aaryanporwal/myblog/content/posts/no-collision-guaranteed.md

 if you pass in a url called `https://longurl.com`, the backend will send you a short url that should be unique, the structure of the url would look something like `https://shorturl.com/[slug]`

-The slug is our main component, it should always be unqiue.
+The slug is our main component, it should always be unique.
 The blog is all about ensuring the uniqueness.

 Some things to note: